ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 6-1.
 OLED Display
 ![SOUND MAIN](https://github.com/ohira-s/PicoFM_Synth/blob/main/Doc/images/01_sound_main.jpg)

 ### 6-2.
-BANK:0

-PiFM+S has 10 sound data banks from 0 to 9.
-You can see the current sound bank number.
+H:0 001 Grand Piano

+"H:" means that PiFM+S works as a USB MIDI host.
+"D:" is for a USB MIDI device.
+The following text shows you the current sound.
+The first 1 digit is the bank number.
+The second 3 digits is the sound number.
+The text is its instrument name.

 ### 6-3.
-SOUND:001 Grand Piano

-Each sound bank can be saved 1000 sounds from 000 to 999.
-You can see the current sound number and its instrument name.

-### 6-4.
-ALGO:1:<1>+2 (RT4)
+ALGO:1:<1>+2 (RT2)

 You can see the FM algorithm of the current sound.
 On this page, FM algorithms are shown with something like an expression.
 For istance, '<1>\+2' or '<1>\*2'.